jennihultman/Linux-course-2019/ProblemsLinux.md

 ## (c)

 Calculate the number of genes and extract the 50 first genes into a new file.
-From the 50 first genes check by eyeballing using color how often TTTTTTT is found.
+From the file with the 50 first genes check by eyeballing and highlighting if TTTTTTT is found and eventually count the frequency.

 ## Question 4
 **to correctly answer this question you have to resolve point (a), (b), (c) and at least two of the other points**